 Court jesters have disappeared from our cultural landscape, but it is time to bring this character back to the boardroom.
 I propose that major organisations hire a boardroom jester.
 The jester is allowed to attend all proceedings, say anything without punishment and use satire to hold a mirror to the people in power.
 The Boardroom Jester helps management to think “outside the box” by being an intellectual Jack-in-the-Box.
 An effective boardroom jester practices philosophical cynicism, rejecting social conventions and using humour to reveal the naked truth.

-Unfortunately, most managers take themselves far too serious.
+Unfortunately, most managers take themselves far too seriously.
 People in senior management positions—these days referred to as leaders—are often disconnected from what happens in their organisations.
 Staff are reluctant to speak about the details because of the fear the repercussions.
 Officially sanctioned jesters can hide behind their silly costumes and foolishness to ask the questions that others are afraid to ask.
-The Boardroom Jester does not form part of the business hierarchy, so there is never any fear of damaging career prospects.
+The Boardroom Jester does not form part of the illusion of hierarchy, so there is never any fear of damaging career prospects.

 The idea of hiring people that can challenge current thinking is being frustrated by contemporary recruitment practices.
 Organisations seek people to fit into their carefully chose set of values, rather than people that deviate from normality.